faultfactory/SBM_Monorepo/docs/using_this_repo.md

 5. Do not touch the ```can_conv``` directory in the root of the repo.
 You'll break the symbolic links.
 6. When editing the .dbc file, only use Vector CANDb++ editor and only add signals and messages.
      - Code is automatically generated based on signal and message names along with the message ID values.
 Changing these will break code referencing that generated code.
-     - It is okay to re-arrange existing signals or add signals within a message as the generated code abstracts that away.
+     - Avoid it in the long term but in the near term it is okay to re-arrange existing signals or add signals within a message as the generated code abstracts that away.
+     - **Note that this will invalidate other recorded raw CAN logs.
+If you intend to use candump logs for replay, you'll need to leave the signals where they are.**
      - Do not move signals to another message unless the team has buy-in and you are ready to change code to accomodate the move.